- What is DevOps?

 DevSecOps vs DevOps

 The concepts of DevOps and DevSecOps seem to be very similar, but there is a very thin difference between them.
-Here is a clear to cut comparison of DevSecOps vs DevOps.
+Here is a Clear cut comparison of DevSecOps vs DevOps.

 |DevSecOps VS DevOps|